 4. Implement Ongoing Compliance Monitoring

 Static documentation is not enough.
 The EU AI Act requires deployers to monitor AI systems in operation, log interactions where required, report serious incidents to authorities, and update documentation when systems change.
-This means compliance is an operational function, not a project.
+This means compliance is an operational function, not a project — and it’s also where the regulatory-monitoring engine earns its keep: when the Omnibus dates shift again, or the harmonised standards land, your documented systems are flagged automatically.

 Regulatory deadlines in Europe consistently see a surge of last-minute compliance attempts — and those companies consistently face avoidable problems: incomplete documentation, rushed risk assessments, and missed obligations.
-The August 2, 2026 deadline will not be extended.
+The high-risk date moved to 2 December 2027, but the work didn’t get smaller, and prohibited-practice and GPAI rules are already live.

 Not sure where your AI systems sit on the risk spectrum?
 Take the Aikraft Risk Quiz and get a preliminary classification of your AI systems in under 10 minutes — no signup required.